-Once we’ve got something working, I formulate type of “secondary line” and test test test and continually improve the results we’re getting.
+Once we’ve got something working, I formulate a type of “secondary line” and test, test, test, and continually improve the results we’re getting.

 Then, once things are moving along great, I systematize and automate as much as I can so it becomes steady, ongoing streams of income.